-Capital assets - Capital assets are stated at cost including, as appropriate, interest and related costs incurred during the construction period.
-All land and non-depreciable land improvements are capitalized, regardless of cost.
-Construction in progress consists of costs capitalized in connection with construction of and improvements to facilities, including capitalized interest.
+Capital assets - Capital assets are stated at cost incurred during the construction period.
+All land and nondepreciable land improvements are capitalized, regardless of cost.
+Construction in progress consists of costs capitalized in connection with construction of and improvements to facilities.